BJKerridge/docusaurus-decoy/docs/2-General-Information/01-Pilot-Expectations.md

 - Be in the Standing Fleet when online
 - Be online in Mumble in the Standing Fleet channel whilst on Discord Corp comms
 - Have all pilots registered on SEAT
-- All pilots have DEATHCLONES in IAK-JW - EEE-ak
+- All pilots have DEATHCLONES in B9-C24 - Phoenix Nest
-- All pilots have JUMP CLONES in MJ-5F9 - B E A N S T A R
 - All pilots and alts to have hangars ready at all times

 ## PvE Rules